moldis-group/home/index.md

 <a href="http://openmopac.net/">
 <img src="assets/img/mopac.png"  height="100">
 </a>

+We develop kernel-based Quantum Machine Learning using the QML code and our own _inhouse_ codes!
 <a href="https://www.qmlcode.org/">
 <img src="assets/img/QML.png"  height="100">
 </a>

-In addition, we have also developed a lot of _inhouse_ codes!

 We have access to _all_ books ever published related to our activities.
 <img src="assets/img/books.jpeg"  height="150">